mudroljub/programming-quotes-api/README.md

 ## TODO

+- ne updatovati Password polje?
 - username should be uniq
-- ne updatovati nedozvoljena polja, Role, Password, itd...